Governance within a multi-academy trust

 Record of attendance at meetings is above and our register of pecuniary interests is completed with no pecuniary interests.

-SU COOMBES – CHAIR
+GRAHAM WILKIE – CHAIR

 TONY MOONEY: I have always been actively involved in school life, helping with reading, school trips, PTFA and talks to early year’s children.
 I want all Begbrook pupils to have the best start in life, to enjoy going to school, make positive friendships and gain the knowledge and skills to help them thrive.
 I hope to make a positive contribution to the school.
 I am supporting the Principal and his team to take the school from being ‘good’ to ‘outstanding’, by drawing on my experience and constructively challenging the senior leadership team.
 Begbrook is a great school, has a great staff team, fabulous kids and parents and I am doing my part in helping it grow from strength to strength.